- 01 HDD VS SSD, What's the Difference

 But to partition a hard drive without formatting it is very important for some specific purposes.
 How to partition hard drive disk without formatting it?
-Here, both Disk Management and third-party partition manager software can work.
+Here, a third-party partition manager software, EaseUS Partition Master, can work.

 Professional partition manager software - EaseUS Partition Master can partition a hard drive with its advanced partition operations on your hard drive without formatting it, including resize and move partitions, convert partition, split partition, merge partitions, resize dynamic disk, etc.

 Moreover, EaseUS Partition Master can extend or resize partition when there is no unallocated space behind it that Disk Management can't.